xoidlabs/xoid/docs/recipes-react/dynamic-functions-with-fixed-references.md

 ### Quick Example

 Let's imagine, we have the following `React.useEffect`.
-Inside it, an event listener is attached and removed everytime when `props.number` changes.
+Inside it, an event listener is attached and removed every time `props.number` changes.

 ```js
 useEffect(() => {